robinrowe/libunistd/cmaker/README.md

 To add another program or class to your project later, simply call the relevant script again.
 You only need to call cmaker_project.sh once.

 The purpose of cmaker_sources.sh is to import existing legacy files.
 Is not needed by new projects.

+Use cmaker_top.sh to create the top level CMakelists.txt that calls CMakelists.txt files in subdirectories.
+Of course, create the subdirectories first.

 --0--